-10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?

-- In case of a legitimate suspension or shut down (based on the requirements stipulated in these FAQ), the employee would need to be paid.
-An employer would also need to consider how this may affect other rights or benefits and, if so, what reasonable accommodation the employer could make to limit the potential prejudice to staff. - The employees would also be required to take all reasonable steps to work from home (if it is possible to work from home). - 11.
-If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and if so for how long - If the employee needs to remain at home to look after a child, the employee would need to apply for leave such as annual leave or unpaid leave.
-An employee's annual leave entitlements are typically governed by the employment contract, but may not be less than 15 working days per annual leave cycle (an annual leave cycle is 12 months long). - However, if the employee needs to stay home and cannot work because they need to take care of an ill child, the employee is entitled to paid family responsibility leave (3 days per annual leave cycle), provided they have been employed for longer than 4 months with the employer.
+- 10. If employees are suspended from work, or refuse to come to work or if an operation is being shut down. do the employees still need to be paid? - If an employer is unable to operate during the lockdown period due to the fact that it is not an essential service, then the employer may implement a "no work, no pay" principle unilaterally for the lockdown period.
+This is only if the employee is not legally able to tender proper performance of their service, absolving an employer of its obligations to pay the employee). - If employees can legally tender proper performance from home (i.e., work from home) and they do tender their services, then an employer still has an obligation to pay its employees. - 11.
+If kindergartens and schools are being closed and employees need to stav home and cannot work. does the employer need to pay them and - if so - for how long - As a result of the lockdown, all employees must remain at home.
+If an employee is able to tender their services from home. they must do so.
+If an employee needs to look after their child and cannot perform their work at the same time, the employee would need to apply for leave such as annual leave or unpaid leave.
+An employee's annual leave entitlements are typically governed by the employment contract, but may not be less than 15 working days per annual leave cycle (an annual leave cycle is 12 months long). - However, if the employee needs to take care of an ill child, the employee is entitled to paid family responsibility leave (3 days per annual leave cycle), provided they have been employed for longer than 4 months with the employer.

-- 1. Are employees obliged to disclose themselves as a "risk-factor" to the employer? - Employees with a confirmed infection need to disclose the same to their contractual employer ("employer"). - Employees with flu symptoms need to disclose this circumstance. - Even without flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness), employees who - i. had contact with a confirmed infection or - ii. visited an event, which later became known to be a venue from which the disease spread, need to disclose this circumstance to their employer. - 2.
+- 1. Are employees obliged to disclose themselves as a "risk-factor" to the employer?
+(Employees may be a risk factor because they have symptoms of COVID-19, have been in contact with a confirmed case, or because they have visited a high risk area) - Employees with a confirmed infection need to disclose the same to their contractual employer ("employer"). - Employees with flu symptoms need to disclose this circumstance. - Even without flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness), employees who - i. had contact with a confirmed infection or - ii. visited an event, which later became known to be a venue from which the disease spread, need to disclose this circumstance to their employer. - 2.
 Can the employer demand employees to disclose themselves as being a "risk-factor"?

-The employer's right to ask certain questions has as counterpart the employees' obligation to disclose the corresponding information, i.e., the employer has the right to ask for the circumstances specified as per question no. 1 and the employee has to provide the corresponding and truthful answer.
+The employer's right to ask certain questions has as counterpart the employees' obligation to disclose the corresponding information, i.e., the employer has the right to ask for the circumstances specified as per item no. 1 and the employee has to provide the corresponding and truthful answer.